What is an e-commerce website?

 According to BigCommerce, e-commerce is growing 23 percent year-over-year.
 And that’s not all.
 Their research discovered that the majority of Americans (51 percent) prefer shopping online to shopping in a brick-and-mortar store.

-In order to increase your e-commerce traffic, there are a few primary elements to look at.
+In order to increase e-commerce traffic, there are a few primary elements to look at.
 First, we’ll look at how to boost online sales for your e-commerce website with proper design and conversion rate optimization.
 Then we’ll explore how best to leverage the proper sales management tools and resources.

 E-commerce for small businesses

 Let’s start with some of the e-commerce basics that will help turn traffic into conversions and help grow your business:

 A flawless shopping cart experience

 One of the primary reasons your customers will buy from you is because they can trust you.
 The shopping cart must communicate trust to each and every customer.